open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The `Link` SHOULD be an immutable type.

 The Span interface MUST provide:
-- An API to record links where the `Link` properties are passed as arguments.
+- An API to record a single `Link` where the `Link` properties are passed as arguments.
 This MAY be called `AddLink`.
-- An API to record lazy initialized links.
+- An API to record a single lazily initialized `Link`.
 This can be implemented by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
 If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be consider.

 #### Set Status